francoposa/francoposa.io/content/resources/infra-ops/kubernetes-k3s-digital-ocean-1.md

 * `ssh_keys`: md5 fingerprints of the SSH keys which can access the droplet
 * `user_data`: User Data script for Cloud-Init-compatible distros - see below for details

-### Cloud Init and User Data
+### 1.1 Cloud Init and User Data
 [Cloud Init](https://cloudinit.readthedocs.io/en/latest/index.html) is a standardized approach to configuring cloud compute instances.
 On first boot, the configuration can set up user accounts, apply networking rules, install packages and much more.

-To keep things simple and familiar, we only utilize [User-Data script format](https://cloudinit.readthedocs.io/en/latest/index.html), which allows Cloud Init to run arbitrary shell scripts during the server initialization.
+To keep things simple and familiar, we only utilize [user data script format](https://cloudinit.readthedocs.io/en/latest/explanation/format.html#user-data-script), which allows Cloud Init to run arbitrary shell scripts during the server initialization.
 Sticking to the shell script format allows us to run and test locally if needed without knowing anything else about Cloud Init.